Travel & lifestyle articles, videos & podcasts | Currently in: Spain & Denmark

 Why does it annoy me so much?
 Because cars and pick-ups are killing machines, and being a motorbike driver, I have been on the receiving end of one too many near-death-experiences at the hands of drivers (especially driving pick-up trucks) in Thailand.
 If people can’t drive, they should drive something that doesn’t kill people (like a bicycle) until they prove they can.
 If people can’t drive, they should not attempt to control a Toyota Landcruiser after drinking 2 bottles of whiskey with their mates.
 Sadly, drink driving is the cause of thousands of deaths in Thailand each year.

 And there we have it.
 The ten most annoying things about living in Thailand.
-Please feel free to post your comments or questions below Please use the Contact us form for the issuing of any death threats. :-)
+Please feel free to post your comments or questions below Please use the Contact us form for the issuing of any death threats. 🙂

-20 Responses to “10 most annoying things about living in Thailand”
+48 thoughts on “10 most annoying things about living in Thailand”

-It’s a good ‘aperçu’ of some of the minuses of an expat’s Thai life… The reader can definitely feel that you’ve lived the experience…
+1. It’s a good ‘aperçu’ of some of the minuses of an expat’s Thai life… The reader can definitely feel that you’ve lived the experience…

 Be well and take it sabai-sabai!
 Namaste R.